+(b) A digital voltmeter can let you check your voltage regulator (and adjust, if yours is adjustable) by measuring right at the battery.
+14.2 volts to 14.4 volts is a nice value ...the stock settings or calibration is often too low at maybe 13.8.
+Of course, you already know enough to make sure the battery, various connections, rotor brushes, diode board solder appearance, battery cable, connections at the starter relay, etc., are already good, before thinking of adjusting the voltage regulator....correct?

 An ammeter, or ampmeter, is a current measuring device, not a voltage measuring device.
 An ammeter, when properly used, is connected in a series circuit, not ever across or in parallel with a power source.
 You never connect an ammeter across a battery, as one example.
 You will burn out or otherwise damage meters by overloading their current section.
-Many meters are not fused on the amps functions, particularly the highest range (typically 10 or 20 amperes), which may, on many meters, be on a separate meter probe jack.
+Many meters are not fused on the amps functions, particularly the highest range (typically 5 or 10 or 20 amperes), which may, on many meters, be on a separate meter probe jack.
 Never apply the test leads directly across a battery or power source, when the meter is set for current (amperes, milliamperes, microamperes) functions.